 If you looked up the definition of winning in the 90s, there would be a picture of the “Big Red” logo.

-(PS – The Informer has no idea who gets to vote on unclaimed national titles.
-It was just a stat on the Husker’s Wikipedia page that said Nebraska has unclaimed titles for the 1993 and 1999 seasons so The Informer decided to use it.)
+(PS – I have no idea who gets to vote on unclaimed national titles.
+It was just a stat on the Husker’s Wikipedia page that said Nebraska has unclaimed titles for the 1993 and 1999 seasons so I decided it has to be true because the internet said it was.)

 16. The Inaugural Big 12 Title Game